amirm10/FinalProject/README.md

 # Overview

 This repository contains the complete materials for my B.Sc.
-Final Project in Software Engineering.
+Capstone Project in Software Engineering.

 The project presents an **Authorship Verification** system that determines whether two text samples were written by the same author.